Solar Images

 Here is an impressive group captured on 30th.
 March 2001, using my Olympus 2100UZ Digital Camera afocal with 40 mm eyepiece on my Meade LX90.
 Spots at maximum optical zoom (x10).
 Thin cloud arrived while I was photographing the full disc. |

-During my trip to Africa for the Solar Eclipse in June 2001 A fellow camper (not of our party) allowed me to use his Coronado Solarscope, and I was able to take a photograph through it, showing prominences and surface markings. |
+During my trip a fellow camper (not of our party) allowed me to use his Coronado Solarscope, and I was able to take a photograph through it, showing prominences and surface markings. |

 |